MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_fixsession_param.md

 This flag is OR-ed with the bit-values defined in GNSS_FIXDETAIL_* mask.

-### -field SingleShotParam

-The <a href="..\gnssdriver\ns-gnssdriver-gnss_singleshot_param.md">GNSS_SINGLESHOT_PARAM</a> structure defines the parameters for a single-shot fix session.

-### -field DistanceParam

-The <a href="..\gnssdriver\ns-gnssdriver-gnss_distancetracking_param.md">GNSS_DISTANCETRACKING_PARAM</a> structure defines the parameters for a distance-based tracking fix session.

-### -field ContinuousParam

-The <a href="..\gnssdriver\ns-gnssdriver-gnss_continuoustracking_param.md">GNSS_CONTINUOUSTRACKING_PARAM</a> structure defines the parameters for a continuous tracking fix session.

-### -field LkgFixParam
+### -field Unused

-The <a href="..\gnssdriver\ns-gnssdriver-gnss_lkgfix_param.md">GNSS_LKGFIX_PARAM</a>  structure is not used currently by the system.

-### -field Unused[512]
+#### - Unused[512]

 Padding buffer.

+#### - Reserved[9]

+Reserved for future use.

 ## -remarks

 The fix session parameters are different for different types of sessions.
 This structure contains a common set of parameters applicable for all fix sessions, followed by an overloaded structure (union) for each fix session type.
-The GNSS driver must use the appropriate structure from the union depending on the session type.</p>
+The GNSS driver must use the appropriate structure from the union depending on the session type.